Durham icon and co-founder of Chicken Hut dies on her birthday

 "A loss.
 A tremendous loss.
 Chicken Hut is a second home basically," said Fisher.

-"She was just such a wonderful person," said Tabb's sister, Ruth Dash.
+"She was just such a wonderful person," said Tapp's sister, Ruth Dash.
 "She worked every day.
 Every day."

 Trey Tapp says the business will remain open.